Don (character): Don 2: The King is Back (2011)

 Don and Roma manage to reach Vardhaan and Jabbar but Roma is shot because she refuses to kill Don when told to do so.
 This gives an idea that Roma still has feelings for Don, even though he killed her brother five years ago.
+It is heavily implied that Don also has strong feelings for her as he too passionately demands her to shoot him when she was asked to (he had also gotten shot in the arm while saving her from goons in a previous scene).
 Vardhaan and his thugs fight and Don manages to defeat them; Jabbar is killed in the process.
 He then gets his immunity papers and surrenders the disc (containing the information about his associates) and the plates.
-He takes Roma to an ambulance.
+He takes Roma to an ambulance and asks her co-worker Arjun to look after her.
 Don and Roma exchange one glance at each other before the ambulance doors close.
 He later detonates a bomb he planted earlier in Diwan's car.

 In a final scene it is revealed that Don actually still has one of the money plates, which the police believe is destroyed in the explosion.
 It is also revealed that Sameer was loyal to Don and giving his information to police was just a part of Don's plan.
 The police cannot do anything as Don has immunity and do not know that Don has a plate.
 Don also gives the police a disc of all his associates but it is really a disc with the names of the European drug cartel.
 All the members of the cartel are arrested and Don becomes the king of the European underworld.
 Finally Don tells Ayesha and Sameer that they do not know how rich they are going to become.
+Ayesha questions him as to why he saved Roma - a question Don deflects by saying that Roma has become a "bad habit" for him.
 When Ayesha reveals to him that she was afraid he would be caught he says - "Don ko pakadna mushkil hi nahin namumkin hai" (It's not just difficult to catch Don, it's impossible), and an evil laugh of Don is heard as the end credits start to roll.